wldcordeiro/perdido/readme.md

 # Perdido JSS Grid System
 [![npm version](https://badge.fury.io/js/perdido.svg)](https://badge.fury.io/js/perdido)

-Perdido is a grid system for [JSS](https://github.com/jsstyles/jss), it is mostly a translation of the wonderful [Lost PostCSS Grid](https://github.com/peterramsing/lost) (thus the name as "perdido" means lost in Portuguese.)
+Perdido is a grid system for [JSS](https://github.com/jsstyles/jss), it is mostly a translation of the wonderful [Lost PostCSS Grid](https://github.com/peterramsing/lost) (thus the name as "perdido" means lost in Portuguese and Spanish.)
 Perdido comes with a set of functions that you can use in your JSS to create fluid grids easily.

 Perdido has requirements for the following JSS plugins, so make sure to install and initialize them.